MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 [![The Experiment Page: Align Content](flex-layout-images/ExperimentAlignContent.png "The Experiment Page - Align Content")](flex-layout-images/ExperimentAlignContent-Large.png#lightbox)

-In the iOS screnshot, both rows are at the top; in the Android screenshot they're in the center; and in the UWP screenshot they're at the bottom.
+In the iOS screenshot, both rows are at the top; in the Android screenshot they're in the center; and in the UWP screenshot they're at the bottom.
 The rows can also be spaced in various ways:

 [![The Experiment Page:  Align Content 2](flex-layout-images/ExperimentAlignContent2.png "The Experiment Page - Align Content 2")](flex-layout-images/ExperimentAlignContent2-Large.png#lightbox)